Za’atar is a West Asian spice mixture and there are regional variations. I have a Za’atar made of sesame, sumach oregano and thyme.

 I enjoyed an amazing Za’atar focaccia in Tel Aviv once and with all these beautiful pumpkins now that made a great combination.
-It’s actually our new favourite food!
+This pumpkin focaccia is actually our new favourite food!

 HOKKAIDO ZA’ATAR FOCACCIA